WeirauchLab/COSMO/README.md

 This variable can also be defined in your login scripts, _e.g._ your `~/.bash_profile` or `~/.profile`; note that the variable set by a `setenv` statment in a [modulefile][] would still take precendence in that case.

+### Creating an Environment Modules / Lmod module

+The short answer is:

+    make module

+For members of the Weirauch Lab, this will just do the Right Thing™.

+For others, this will install the module to `/usr/local/modules/cosmo/x.y.z` (where `x.y.z` is the currently checked-out version of COSMO) and put the modulefile in `/usr/local/modules/modulefiles/cosmo/x.y.z`.

+For you to be able to `module load cosmo`, you will need to have run `module use /usr/local/modules/modulefiles` in your current shell session or login scripts, or to have added that to your sitewide configuration files, _e.g._
+`/etc/environment-modules/modulespath` on Debian/Ubuntu systems.

+See the definitions of `MODULEDESTROOT` and `MODULEFILEDEST` in [the Makefile](Makefile) for customization options.
+For example, if you have custom modules in `~/modules` and modulefiles in `~/modules/modulefiles`, you can:

+    make module MODULEDESTROOT=$HOME/modules

+Further help with Environment Modules is beyond the scope of this document.
+See its homepage at https://modules.sf.net for more information.

 ## DEVELOPMENT AND TESTING